 The purpose of this program is to provide vocational rehabilitation (VR) services, including culturally appropriate services, to American Indians who are individuals with disabilities residing on or near federal or state reservations, consistent with such eligible individuals’ strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice, so that such individuals may prepare for, and engage in, high quality employment that will increase opportunities for economic self-sufficiency.

-Communication between the RSA Project Officer and a New AIVRS Project Director
+Communication between the RSA Project Officer and a new AIVRS Program Director

-As of December 2017, the RSA staff who communicate directly with AIVRS Project personnel include Dr. Thomas Finch, Director of the Training and Service Programs Division for U.S. DOE/OSERS/RSA, and the two RSA Project Officers, Sonja Turner and August Martin.
+As of December 2017, the RSA staff who communicate directly with AIVRS program personnel include Mary F. Lovley, Acting Director of the Training and Service Programs Division for ED/OSERS/RSA, and the two RSA Project Officers, Sonja Turner and August Martin.

 - Director, Training and Service Programs Division